reed-college/maxixe/README.md

-# maxixe
+# Maxixe

-webserver meant to mock Tango for local dev
+This will respond to requests from [vrfy](https://github.com/reed-college/vrfy) in the same way that [Tango](https://github.com/autolab/Tango) does so that you can test all of vrfy in local dev without setting up Tango.